gumdroid/manifest/README.md

     $ m -j8 uboot linux sgx

-This should build the **MLO** and **u-boot.img** bootloaders from the *uboot* repository as well as a Linux **uImage** file from the *kernel* repository.
+This should build the **MLO** and **u-boot.img** bootloaders from the *uboot* repository as well as a Linux image from the *kernel* repository.
 Binaries for the SGX hardware graphical accelerator are built from the *device/ti/sgx* respository.
 The kernel and SGX builds are done in-tree as SGX can't be built out of tree but the build output is copied to the `out/target/product/<pepper|overo>/boot` directory.
 These targets can be cleaned too: **clean-uboot**, **clean-kernel**, **clean-sgx**.